TalaoDAO/hedera-vc-api/examples/01-issue-verify-VC.md

 }
 ```

-To issue this credential, we'll call the `POST /credentials/issue` with the credentials and an empty options object.
+To issue this credential, we'll call the `POST /credentials/issue` with the credential wrapped in an object with a `credential` property and an empty `options` object.
 We'll add a few options to the header to specify that we require a `json` back.
 We'll also pass the API KEY.

 ```sh